How UW’s Nick Harris blossomed into a meme machine (and one of the nation’s best centers)

 “On the field I’m locked in and just trying to get everybody on the ball and focused.
 I’ll take that.
 That’s my role, and I’ll run with it.”

 On Tuesday, it looked like Harris ran into the wrong defensive linemen.
-When the senior center sauntered off of the practice field, his purple jersey was fully ripped up the right side, as if he had spent two hours run-blocking a bear.
+When the senior center sauntered off the practice field, his purple jersey was fully ripped up the right side, as if he had spent two hours run-blocking a bear.

 The reality was only slightly better.